-Grazing Period - Seventy five percent of survey respondents utilized a May 1 to November 1 grazing season.
+Grazing Period - Seventy one percent of survey respondents utilized a May 1 to November 1 grazing season.
 A variety of other combinations of arrangements were also stated based upon many influencing factors, but mostly due to amount of rainfall received.

-Stocking Rate - A stocking rate of 10 acres per cow-calf pair was the average of survey participants.
-The range in rate was from 8 to 12 acres per cow-calf pair.
+Stocking Rate - A stocking rate of 8.5 acres per cow-calf pair was the average of survey participants.
+The range in rate was from 5.5 to 12 acres per cow-calf pair.
 Cow size and forage availability appear as the most common underlying cause for adjustments in rate.
 A stocking rate of 5 acres per calf was indicated for backgrounding or stocker-feeder enterprises.
-In most cases, grazing pressure for 2018 is expected to remain the same.
+In most cases, grazing pressure for 2019 is expected to remain the same.

-Water Supply - The sources of water for pastures involved in the survey were a mix of ponds, rural water, streams, wells and transporting water with the most used being water transported, ponds and rural water.
+Water Supply - The sources of water for pastures involved in the survey were a mix of ponds, rural water, streams, wells and transporting water with the most used being ponds and wells.
 More commonly it is the responsibility of the tenant to maintain the water supply during the grazing season.